southojere/modern-graphql-api-template/README.md

 2) next save the migration `npx prisma migrate save --experimental --name "init-db"` (prisma will take a snapshot of the schema and figure out the necessary steps to carry out the migration)
 3) run the migration `npx prisma migrate up --experimental` (prisma migrate will use the newly created migration file to run the migration and alter the DB)

+# Deployment

+We are using Heroku to host the database and GraphQL API (PaaS).
+This means our application will run constantly even if no requests are made to it.
+(FaaS vs PaaS https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/deployment#deployment-paradigms)

+# CI/CD

+We are using Github Actions.

 ### Register a new user